XuanLeee/BasicPHP/README.md

-# Basic PHP With mySQL
+# OOP PHP With mySQL

  The system have 5 screen :
 S1:  Home page
 S2: Register